 If you’re reading this, I’m guessing you’re getting married soon.
 CONGRATS!!!
 Being married is seriously so amazing.
 And what’s a better start to a marriage than a dreamy, romantic celebration of your union?
 I can’t think of anything.
 The key to a great wedding really isn’t the food, the dress, or the flowers.
 The key is the photographer.
 The right photographer can capture those priceless memories and can make your wedding a breeze.
-The wrong photographer is. . . well. . . not equipped for the job.
-Picking the wrong one can really ruin the experience for you, your guests, and you won’t have any good images to look back on.
+The wrong photographer can really put a damper on things.
+Picking the wrong one can ruin the experience for you, your guests, and you may be disappointed with how they captured your wedding.

 I hope that didn’t scare you!
 But don’t worry.
 I’m here to help.
 Here are three things to check before booking your wedding photographer.